CDAC GIST envisions "A World Where Information Knows No Language Barriers"

 - The GO-Translate framework can be used to translate website(s) dynamically and on the fly just by a click of a button.

 - It enables the crowd and translators to contribute and update the translations.
 In order to translate/post-edit, various MT systems are also integrated to aid the translator in contributing translations.

 - A virtual keyboard for all Indian scripts allows the crowd and the translators to edit or contribute a new translation.

 - The translation submitted by the translator gets stored on the big-store on a centralized remote server thereby making Indian language content reusable and available for further NLP processing.

 - After successful validation of the translations, if the same URL is accessed again, all the previously contributed translations can be applied to the web pages.

-Associate Director & HoD.
+Senior Director & HoD.